 Some rides are not for the faint of heart.
-Luckily at Walt Disney World, more often than not the rides are enjoyable for even the biggest of chicken hearts like me.
+Luckily, at Walt Disney World, more often than not, the rides are enjoyable for even the biggest of chicken hearts, like me.
 For the more adventurous, a few Disney rides do offer a bit of a thrill.
-One of those rides is the Twilight Zone Tower of Terror, but just how scary it is is something you’ll have to decide for yourself.
+One of those rides is the Twilight Zone Tower of Terror.
+How scary it is is something you’ll have to decide for yourself.

 What is the Twilight Zone Tower of Terror

 The Twilight Zone Tower of Terror is a drop ride at Walt Disney World in Florida.
-The foundational story of the ride is based on Rod Serling’s Twilight Zone and has a haunted 1930s Hollywood Hotel theme.
-Three other parks have followed with unique versions of their own Tower of Terror ride – Disney’s California Adventure Park, Walt Disney Studios Park (Paris), and Tokyo DisneySea.
+The foundational story of the ride is based on Rod Serling’s Twilight Zone.
+It has a haunted 1930s Hollywood Hotel theme.
+Three other parks have followed with unique versions of their own Tower of Terror ride: Disney’s California Adventure Park, Walt Disney Studios Park (Paris), and Tokyo DisneySea.

 History of the Tower of Terror

 The initial idea for the part roller coaster, part drop ride was in the early 1980s as part of an extension of what is now Disneyland Paris.
 While those at Disneyland Paris scrapped the idea, Imagineers for Walt Disney World picked it up to be part of a massive expansion of the Florida park.